-The Pennsylvania Department of Transportation (PennDOT) is urging motorists to drive safely in work zones after three separate work zone intrusions resulted in motorists hitting a PennDOT crash truck.
+Harrisburg, PA – The Pennsylvania Department of Transportation (PennDOT) is reminding motorists to drive safely in work zones after there have been several incidents of work zone intrusions resulting in motorists hitting PennDOT employees or equipment.

-According to PennDOT data, in 2019 there were 1,754 work zone crashes, resulting in 16 fatalities.
-Since 1970, 89 PennDOT employees have died in the line of duty.
+According to PennDOT data, in 2021 there were 1,649 work zone crashes, resulting in 16 fatalities.
+Additionally, since 1970, PennDOT has lost 90 workers in the line of duty.

-In addition to crash data from police reports, PennDOT monitors work-zone safety with internal reports.
-As of November 10, there have been 72 reported intrusions in PennDOT work zones.
-Of those work-zone intrusions, seven resulted in injures to PennDOT employees, 25 caused damage to PennDOT fleet or equipment, and 40 did not result in injury or damage but had the potential to do so.
+In addition to crash data from police reports, PennDOT monitors work zone safety with internal reports.
+From January 1, 2020, to June 7, 2022, there have been 300 reported intrusions in PennDOT work zones.
+Of those work zone intrusions, 31 resulted in injuries to PennDOT employees, 66 caused damage to PennDOT equipment or vehicles only, and 203 did not result in injury or damage but had the potential to do so.

-Additionally, in an effort to change unsafe driving behaviors in work zones, Pennsylvania’s Automated Work Zone Speed Enforcement began earlier this year.
-The program uses vehicle-mounted systems to detect and record motorists exceeding posted work zone speed limits by 11 miles per hour or more using electronic speed timing devices.
-AWZSE systems can be deployed in active work zones, where workers are present, on the turnpike as well as any active work zone on a federal aid highway – this includes higher class roadways like interstates, major arterials, and numbered routes.
-Registered owners will receive a warning letter for a first offense, a violation notice and $75 fine for a second offense, and a violation notice and $150 fine for third and subsequent offenses.
-These violations are civil penalties only; no points will be assessed to driver’s licenses.
+Under Title 75, Section 3369, fines are allowed to be administered through the Automated Work Zone Speed Enforcement (AWZSE) program.
+Pennsylvania’s AWZSE program, first implemented in March 2020, uses vehicle-mounted systems to detect and record motorists exceeding posted work zone speed limits by 11 miles per hour or more using electronic speed timing devices.
+AWZSE systems are only operational in active work zones where workers are present.
+Work Zones that have an AWZSE system present and active will have unique signs in advance of the enforcement area, alerting drivers to the upcoming enforcement.
+Registered owners receive a warning letter for a first offense, a violation notice and $75 fine for a second offense, and a violation notice and $150 fine for third and subsequent offenses.
+These violations are civil penalties only; no points are assessed to driver’s licenses.